 In addition, the Commission may commence formal proceedings to address misconduct for which privately-administered discipline would be inappropriate or inadequate.
+If a subject judge disagrees with the Commission's determination imposing privately-administered discipline, the subject judge may also require formal proceedings.
+Colo.
+RJD 35(i).
 In formal proceedings, Colo.
 RJD 36 authorizes the Colorado Supreme Court, on the recommendation of the Commission, to order the sanctions of removal, retirement, public reprimand, or public censure.
 Likewise, following disability proceedings, Colo.
 RJD 33.5 recognizes the Colorado Supreme Court's authority to order a judge's retirement upon finding that the judge is permanently disabled or likely to become permanently disabled.